 Rental properties are eligible for assistance under the Access to Home Program.
 Private building owners must consent to the accessibility modifications.
 Owners are not required to match the funds expended in their building(s) for modifications that enable persons with disabilities to remain in their apartments.
-Rental property owners are not required to sign a Property Maintenance Declaration (PMD) but must sign an Owner/Participant Agreement accepting the scope of work and acknowledging the program requirements and responsibilities.
-Should the participant vacate the premises prior to the end of the three (3) year regulatory period, the LPA must provide guidance to the property owner relative to marketing to another qualified tenant.
-If the new tenant does not meet the program requirements, where practicable, the LPA must try to recoup any movable structures (i.e. modular ramp, stair lift) that may have a resale value.
+Property owners are required to sign the Property Maintenance Declaration (PMD) form.